a4lamber/EHRsdata-profiling/devlog.md

 Solved by normalizing the values with maximum values
 - [ ] should datetime be numerical or categorical? sort of have traits for both
-- [ ] how to integrate all those profiles together in a dashboard, click here for [reference](https://www.tutorialspoint.com/how-to-add-multiple-graphs-to-a-plotly-dash-app-on-a-single-browser-page-in-python-plotly)
+- [x] how to integrate all those profiles together in a dashboard, click here for [reference](https://www.tutorialspoint.com/how-to-add-multiple-graphs-to-a-plotly-dash-app-on-a-single-browser-page-in-python-plotly)
-- [ ] need to figure out how to add a dropdown list for it
+- [ ] need to figure out how to add a dropdown list for viewing every file
+- [ ] design two layout, one is the data-centric, that comparing multiple csv data withing the same file